-SAEs were reported by 17 trials as listed in Appendix Table D16.
+SAEs were reported by 19 trials as listed in Appendix Table D16.
 Overall, SAEs were rare.
 SAEs with placebo ranged from 0% to 5% between 12 and 26 weeks.
-SAEs with a CGRP inhibitor ranged from 1% to 3% between 12 and 24 weeks.
+SAEs with a CGRP inhibitor ranged from 0% to 3% between 12 and 24 weeks.
 SAEs with other preventive therapies ranged from 1% to 15%.
 The results of the NMA are expressed as ORs (Table 3.16), with values above one indicating higher odds of SAEs with the active therapy versus placebo.
-Note that due to sparse data with zero counts, results for galcanezumab were not able to be estimated.
 Amitriptyline had a statistically-significant higher odds of SAEs versus placebo, whereas all other results were not significant.
 The point estimates favored the erenumab 140 mg and both fremanezumab doses versus placebo, whereas all other interventions had a higher odds of SAEs.
 The expected proportion of patients experiencing a SAE with a CGRP inhibitor by the end of trial was less than 1%.